 Rotations may include, but are not limited to:

 University of Mississippi School of Pharmacy: The Department of Pharmacy Practice administers approximately 60 percent of the professional pharmacy curriculum, including the Professional Experience Program.
 Pharmacy practice faculty direct courses in all years of the curriculum.

 Over the course of the program, the resident is responsible for longitudinal clinical practice and administrative work in infectious diseases and antimicrobial stewardship and monthly rotations in a variety of areas.
 The resident will participate in weekly “Bugs and Drugs” sessions with the ID Division, monthly pharmacy resident journal clubs and therapeutic topics, and multiple other learning opportunities including weekly ID conference, medicine grand rounds, and continuing education seminars.

-The resident is responsible for the design and completion of two research projects for which he or she will serve as primary investigator.
+The resident is responsible for the design and completion of one major research project and one scholarly endeavor (determined based on interest), for which he or she will serve as primary investigator.
 The resident will also develop skills necessary for precepting pharmacy students and residents in infectious diseases and antimicrobial stewardship, and will have the opportunity to complete a Teaching and Learning Certificate through the School of Pharmacy if desired.